Boumba Bek National Park: Geography and climate

 Boumba Bek is located between the Boumba and Bek Rivers in southeast Cameroon, from which it derives its name.
 The site is accessible only by pirogue and several hunting trails.
 It is sandwiched between the towns of Yokadouma and Moloundou in the Boumba et Ngoko department in Cameroon's East Province.
 The park is situated from latitude 2˚09 to 2˚20 N and longitude 15˚35 to 15˚50 E.

 Sixteen bais, or forest clearings, have been discovered in Boumba Bek National Park.
 Of these, four are currently being monitored for large mammalian activities.

 The park has a tropical climate with temperature ranging from 23.1 to 25˚C with an average annual temperature of 24˚C. Its relative humidity varies between 60 and 90% while annual rainfall is 1500 mm per year.
 According to the Cameroon Ministry of Agriculture, Moloundou has a rainy season from September to November, a dry season from November to March, a rainy season from March to June, and a dry season from July to August.

 Demographics

 The area around the park, as defined by the World Wildlife Fund, has a population of 33,169 people, mostly comprising ethnic Bantus and, despite being named a minority in Cameroon's constitution of 18 January 1996, Baka Pygmies.
 These include the Kounabembe, Bangando, Bakwele, Mbomam, Essel, Mbimo, and Mpong-Mpong tribes.
 Non-indigenous employees of logging companies and Muslim merchants from northern Cameroon make up a sizeable amount of the total population.

 Biodiversity

 Flora

 A majority of the park is semi-evergreen lowland rainforest, along with several patches of closed-canopy evergreen forest.
-Small areas of seasonally flooded forest, swamp-forest, and grassy savannas ealsoxist within its boundaries.
+Small areas of seasonally flooded forest, swamp-forest, and grassy savannas also exist within its boundaries.